 Listenwise is an award-winning listening skills platform.
 We harness the power of listening to advance literacy and learning in all students.
-Our collection of podcasts and public radio keeps teaching connected to the real world and builds student listening skills at the same time.
+Our collection of podcasts and public radio stories keep teaching connected to the real world and build student listening skills at the same time.
 We offer collections for English, Social Studies, Science and ESL classrooms.

 Current events stories are very recent audio stories that are posted every school day reflecting major news or hot topics.
-Lessons are designed to meet curriculum needs, with stories that illuminate key topics.
-Lessons also have more in depth instructional and assessment resources in the Premium version.
+All teacher accounts have access to Current Events.
+Our curriculum-aligned lessons include ELA, Social Studies and Science collections and include in-depth instructional and assessment resources.
+Lessons are only available in PREMIUM.

-Listenwise is a free service for individual teachers to find high quality audio stories that work well in the classroom.
-Listenwise PREMIUM is a school solution that allows teachers to assess listening comprehension and support language acquisition.
-Literacy supports, such as interactive transcripts and key vocabulary, are delivered directly to students who need them, whether you are blended, flipped or 1:1 See how it works.
+Listenwise free features our Current Events collection and is best for individual teachers to find high quality audio stories that work well in the classroom.
+Listenwise PREMIUM is a school solution that allows teachers to access our curriculum-aligned Lessons, which include resources to assess listening comprehension and support language acquisition.
+Literacy supports, such as interactive transcripts and key vocabulary, are delivered directly to students who need them, whether you are blended, flipped or 1:1.
+See how PREMIUM works.

 At a minimum, teachers need a computer or tablet with a modern browser and an Internet connection.
 If you are using PREMIUM, you will also want your students to have access to computing devices.